DevMatrixArabic125901/drago/README.md

 ![IMG_٢٠٢٣١٠٠٤_١٧٠٧١٤](https://github.com/qithoniq/drago/assets/119659334/aba986bb-92ec-48f7-8e96-5b88bf00808b)
-# Extended MIT License with Additional Clauses
+# Conditions MIT License with Additional Clauses

 #We do not allow anyone to take any file from the source or command